doyindevops/DevOps_Projects/README.md

 # DevOps_Projects

-Practical Projects from Darey.io classes
+### 30 REAL TIME DEVOPS PROJECTS

-This repository will consist of Projects starting from Linux Project and many others.
-Each project will be in a folder under DevOps_Projects folder
+This is a repository for Projects starting from the basic Linux Projects up to advance projects and many others.
+Each project will be in a folder under DevOps_Projects.